lablup/raftify/binding/python/README.md

 Essentially, the following three methods need to be implemented for the `Store`.

-- `apply`: applies a commited entry to the store.
+- `apply`: applies a committed entry to the store.
 - `snapshot`: returns snapshot data for the store.
 - `restore`: applies the snapshot passed as argument.